Renting House in Germany

 How Do You Make a Decision About the Kitchen?

+The absence of a kitchen in German rentals is one of those things that sounds like an exaggeration until you’re standing in an empty room staring at a lone water pipe coming out of the wall.
+It genuinely is one of the most disorienting parts of the German rental market for newcomers.
 If the photos of an apartment show a kitchen, double-check that it is actually included in the lease.
-The prior tenant often owns the kitchen and will take it with them when they leave, unless they sell it to you.
-This is completely normal and entirely legal under German rental law, which gives tenants significant rights over fixtures they installed themselves.
+The prior tenant often owns the kitchen and will take it when they leave, unless they sell it to you.
+This is completely normal under German rental law, which gives tenants significant rights over fixtures they installed themselves.
 So before you fall in love with an apartment, confirm in writing whether the Einbauküche (built-in kitchen) is included or not.

 Once you know what you are dealing with, you have four realistic paths forward.